Implementing Mobile Consent

 For UI and Regional Experience Configuration this SDK follows the configuration associated with the airgap.js bundle for your Transcend instance which is loaded from our CDN.
 Your configured settings from the admin dash used for your web TCF CMP experience will be respected in the Consent SDK experience.

 Next, you need to connect to the consent database to read and store consent preferences across all your apps and websites.
-You can either use Transcend's Preference Store or build your own.
+You can either use Transcend Preference Management or build your own.

 Our Mobile SDKs will handle setting and retrieving Consent for you to this database.
 You can also leverage the following APIs if you want to access directly or build a custom use case: